Wednesday, 31 December 2014

 BABE OF THE DAY - JANET VAN DYNE...

-Whose heart hasn't skipped a beat or three over a
+Whose heart hasn't skipped a beat over

-MARVEL MISS from time to time?
-Today, it's the turn
+MARVEL MISS from time-to-time?
+Today,

-of JANET Van DYNE, The Wonderful WASP, to quicken
+JANET Van DYNE, The Wonderful WASP,

-sit up and take notice.
+take notice.
 Schwiiiiiiinnngggg!!!

 HAVE YOU GOT A BLOG?
 WHY?